ogrom-ogrom/windrose-server-ubuntu/README.md

 ```

 Install Windows dependencies and restart wineserver for good measure.

+**Note**: Sometimes winetricks can hang on installing vcrun2022.
+If that happens, I don't bother investigating, I generally just delete /.windrose_server folder, reboot the box and start over with the Wine.
+This nuclear turn off/on fixes the hanging issue for me.
+However, keep in mind, this only works when you do not have an actual error otherwise it will keep hanging forever!
 ```ssh
 WINEPREFIX=~/.windrose_server WINEDEBUG=-all xvfb-run -a winetricks -v -q vcrun2022
 wineserver -w